Lane Kiffin, FAU Agree to Contract Extension Through 2027

 Lane Kiffin, FAU Agree to Contract Extension Through 2027June 22, 2018

-Florida Atlantic has made a major commitment to head football coach Lane Kiffin.
-The school announced on Friday that Kiffin signed a contract extension through 2027.
+Florida Atlantic has made a major commitment to head football coach Lane Kiffin, announcing Friday that Kiffin has signed a contract extension through 2027.

 Athletic director Brian White was very happy to get a new deal done with Kiffin: